8 Tips to Select a Small Business Phone System for Efficient Sales

 For efficient sales, it is critical to have a DND compliant database.
 Once their number is DND registered, customers can register a complaint for receiving unsolicited commercial text messages or phone calls.
 Look for a phone system that can scrub your database to ensure your list is DND compliant.

-Tip 3: Look for CRM integration.
+Tip 3: Ensure CRM integration.

 Your small business may be using CRM solutions like Zoho, Zendesk, Freshdesk or even Salesforce.
 Make sure your phone system gives a seamless integration.
 This arms your sales agents with the right tools to be efficient.
 CRM integration ensures efficient sales processes now, and as your business grows and scales in the future.
 For starters, a lot of manual labor is automated, and sales agents can easily access information at a glance.
 For example, look for features that can: